Graphic Design for 14 - 17 Year Olds

 Who Should Attend

-This course is aimed at anyone aged 15 - 17 years with an interest in art and design, keen to explore the possibilities of working in graphics.
-Whether you considering pursuing further education in art or are just looking for a fun holiday experience!
+This course is aimed at anyone aged 14 - 17 years with an interest in art and design, keen to explore the possibilities of working as a graphic designer.
+Students may wish to progress onto Digital Design Short Course for Teenagers.

 Jon Martin has a BA(hons) in Fine Art, specializing in Printmaking, and is presently studying for an MA in Academic Practice.
 During the past 14 years Jon has taught at Middlesex University, Chelsea College of Arts, Camberwell College of Arts, Wimbledon College of Arts and the Centre for Learning and Teaching in Art and Design at UAL.